-The age of Romanticism in arts brought the passion for traditions and culture of common people, sometimes referred to as folklore.
+The age of Romanticism in arts brought a passion for the traditions and culture of common people, sometimes referred to as folklore.
 Norse mythology changed from mere immaterial heritage to inspiration.

 Despite the obvious geographical distances between ancient and traditional communities, some feelings are universal.
 The god Njörðr is the closest equivalent to the Greek god Poseidon, both being gods of sea and storms.
-However, their other “roles” showcase the cultural differences.
-For instance, Poseidon’s role includes earthquakes (something unknown in the North of Europe) and horses, while Njörðr represents fishing and crops, things different gods are responsible for in Greek myths.
+However, there are some minor differences between them showcasing the cultural distinctions.
+For instance, Poseidon was said to be responsible for earthquakes (something unknown in the North of Europe) and horses, while Njörðr was also a patron of fishing and crops, things different gods are responsible for in Greek myths.

 British artist William Gershom Collingwood visited Iceland in 1897 and created the illustrated travel book, A Pilgrimage to the Saga-steads of Iceland.
 He is responsible for some of the finest representations of scenes featuring Njörðr and other characters from medieval Icelandic sagas.
 Njörd’s Desire of the Sea showcases the artist’s clear imagination of emotions in Norse mythology, as the moon in the background gives a clear depiction of long polar nights.

 “Saga” is a predominantly Icelandic literature genre.
-The word itself shares the etymology with the English verb “to say” or German “sagen”.
+The word itself shares the etymology with the English verb “to say” or the German “sagen.”
 In fact, a saga is literally a “saying”, or the Norse/Germanic word for “myth” and “mythology”!

 A special type of saga is the legendary saga, whose narratives are believed to happen before the settlement of Iceland.
 They describe another important aspect of Norse mythology, the legendary kings.
 Every mythology has legendary rulers in the narrative, and while the historical existence of these individuals is uncertain, historians may find out that some people and events served as a reference for these myths.

 In fact, the names of mythical characters influenced many words that are still in use in modern languages.
-Hephaestus, the Greek god of fire, is in the origin of the Modern Greek word Ifaistio, meaning volcano.
+Hephaestus, the Greek god of fire, is the origin of the modern Greek word Ifaistio, meaning volcano.
 Curiously, the Roman name for Hephaestus is Vulcan!
 Similarly, the Norse god Thor is in the etymology of the words such as Thunderstorm and… Thursday.
-He is the god of lightning and storms who carries the hammer.
+He is the god of lightning and storms and carries a hammer called Mjölnir.
 He is also the one responsible for strength and fertility.

-The painting Thor’s Fight with the Giants from Mårten Eskil Winge is an example of Romantic Nationalism in 19th century Sweden.
+The painting Thor’s Fight with the Giants by Mårten Eskil Winge is an example of Romantic Nationalism in 19th-century Sweden.
 Romanticism was a movement that brought not only folklore to the light, but also the concepts of nationality and national identity.
 It resulted in many historical paintings, visually representing Romantic ideas of remote history.

-Once again, Norse mythology is a part of folklore, but this time it is called popular culture.
+Once again, Norse mythology is a part of Northern national folklore, but it also became part of international popular culture.
 The human desire for myths, and sagas for that matter, just changed the media.
 After Disney made a breakthrough with children’s tales that combine a variety of worldwide folklore and systems of belief, Norse mythology found ground in fantasy literature, most notably in the works of J. R. R. Tolkien and J. K. Rowling.
 Finally, Norse gods became common characters in video games, along with characters from other mythologies.